 Execution with GUI:

 To open ProtModel GUI we have two options.
-The user has to go to the “GUI” directory and type “python.3.9 ProtModel_GUI.py” or can go to the “Executable” directory and click the executable “ProtModel_GUI”.
-Remember that GUI “.py” or executable don’t have to be in the GUI folder, thry can be moved but always with the corresponding images in the case of the “.py” file.
+The user has to go to the “GUI” directory and type “python3.9 ProtModel_GUI.py” in the command line, or go to the “Executable” directory and click the executable “ProtModel_GUI”.
+Remember that GUI “.py” or executable do not have to be in the GUI folder, they can be moved but always with the corresponding images in the case of the “.py” file.